 Students and instructors have a joint responsibility to create and maintain a welcoming and inclusive learning environment.
 All students are expected to conduct themselves in accordance with the Code of Student Rights and Responsibilities.
-Please review and familiarize yourself with behaviours that support "netiquette" in virtual classrooms by consulting the Student Guide to eLearning.
+Please review and familiarize yourself with behaviours that support "netiquette" in virtual classrooms by consulting the Student Guide to Remote and Online Learning.